Car Won’t Accelerate But RPMs Go Up: 10 Potential Causes

 Slipping automatic transmission can cause your car not moving with increasing RPMs

-If your car has an automatic transmission and is not accelerating when RPMs go up, the chances are that gears are not shifting in your automatic transmission.
+If your car’s automatic transmission isn’t accelerating when RPMs increase, chances are the gears aren’t shifting properly.

 In the below figure, I have shown the valve body and solenoids for Hydra-Matic 4L65-E: